chiragmthakkar/MSA/README.md

 ## Application name: MoodGuesserApp

 **Description:** MoodGuesserApp is developed to predict the users sentiments.
-It uses the Azure text-analytics services to do the sentimental analysis.
+It uses the Azure text-analytics services to perform sentimental analysis.

 **App link:** https://moodguesserapp.azurewebsites.net